open-resources/physics_bank/content/public/006.Force/Drag/Cyclist with a Deathwish/cyclist.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Cyclist with a Deathwish
-    v1: 165
+      v1: 156
-    v2: 43
+      v2: 49
-    age: 25
+      age: 33
       part1:
         ans1:
-        value: 14.7 times.
+          value: 10.1 times.
         ans2:
-        value: 3.84 times.
+          value: 3.18 times.
         ans3:
-        value: 0.261 times.
+          value: 0.314 times.
         ans4:
-        value: 0.0679 times.
+          value: 0.0987 times.
         ans5:
           value: It would be equal to their maximum thrust.
 ---
 # {{ params.vars.title }}
 A {{params.age}} year old cyclist is obsessed with trying to go as fast as humanly possible on a bicycle using their knowledge of physics.